Sterling lifted by BoE comments on rate hike timing | Business

 Sterling lifted by BoE comments on rate hike timing

-The currency had earlier recovered from an overnight drop against the dollar that took it to a 10-day low on Thursday, as the greenback's spike higher fizzled out by the start of European trading.
+Sterling rose against the dollar on Thursday after a Bank of England policymaker said the central bank was likely to raise rates well into next year, while noting an increase could come earlier if the economy rebounds more quickly than expected.

 "Vlieghe's comments have reinforced market expectations over BoE tightening commencing at some point in 2022," said Viraj Patel, global macro strategist at Vanda Research.

-Sterling ticked higher against the dollar on Thursday after a Bank of England policymaker said the central bank is likely to raise rates well into next year, while noting an increase could come earlier if the economy rebounds more quickly than expected.

-"Vlieghe's comments have reinforced market expectations over BoE tightening commencing at some point in 2022," said Viraj Patel, global macro strategist at Vanda Research.
 "Right now, markets are almost pricing in the most optimistic scenario and they like what they hear from Vlieghe."

-Patel noted that Vlieghe will be departing the BoE's rate setting committee this August, and that the policymaker's comments were conditioned on a smooth transfer from the British government's furlough scheme, which is "still a known unknown".
-Sterling also hit a six-day high against the euro, gaining 0.3% to 86.05 pence.
+Patel noted that Vlieghe would be departing the BoE's rate setting committee this August, and that the policymaker's comments were conditioned on a smooth transfer from the British government's furlough scheme, which is "still a known unknown".
+Sterling also hit a six-day high against the euro, gaining 0.3% to 85.99 pence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)